Ignite Potential. Enroll a Child

 • Be willing to make a minimum one-year commitment once they are matched

-1. Complete the Child Application (see right).
+1. Complete the Enrollment Application.
 (Mentoring relationships are only successful when the child wants to be matched with a Big.)

 2. Schedule an interview with BBBS staff to review the application and discuss the Little's needs and interests.
 For school-based programs, BBBS staff will set up a time to intervew the Little at their school.
 Our goal is to get to know the child well enough to make the best match.